 In Canada, we have a government-sponsored language program-Explore, which puts students in a different province for a month-long French or English learning opportunity.
 They will provide a bursary for the program, accommodation and even provide meal money!
 Explore also organize weekend trips to other cities, such as Quebec.
 Of course, not a lot of governments are like this.
 But there is definitely opportunity out there if you look hard enough.

 Before they started memberships, my go-to site for conferences and events was Heysuccess.
 They also provide listings of internships and jobs abroad for students and graduates alike.
 Because of how straightforward this is, applying for conferences is one of my favorite ways to travel for free around the world.

-2. Travel for Free and Get Paid: Bizarre Work Opportunities
+2. Search For Bizarre Work Opportunities

 Like conferences and internships, there are companies out there willing to pay you to travel the world.
 These opportunities as amazing as they are difficult to obtain.

 For example, Thirdhome, a luxury is sending a lucky someone on a three-month round the world tour to test out their luxury homes.
 In addition to swimming in infinity pools and chilling by the beach, you will be paid $10,000/month to live a better-than-average life.